 "I know.
 It came up in yesterday's meeting.
 I know it'll make you nervous, but it’s a good opportunity for you to meet new people.
 You don't have to socialize if you don’t want to.
 Do your job and leave."

 "But, Dad.
 They are wolves.
 I don't know anything about them.
 I spent last night googling them.
 What if I offend them?
 What if—"

 "Don't worry, Sonia.
-They are good people.
-They have been our clients for a decade now, and I know some of them personally.
-They will like you.
+They're good people.
+They've been our clients for a decade now, and I know some of them personally.
+They'll like you.
 Just be yourself."

 She fidgeted self-consciously, wiggling her toes inside her fluffy slippers.